vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vāsudeva; by eating it man becomes free from all sins.
 Dhānya-(grāmya i. e. cultivated in a village)-Dhānyas are said

 to be ten in Br.
 Up.
 Vi.
 3. 13 and 17 or 18 in later works.
-Dhānyasankrānti-vrata-begin on ayana day or viṣuva day; for
+Dhānyasaṅkrānti-vrata-begin on ayana day or viṣuva day; for

-a year; draw a lotus of eight petals with saffron; on each petal worship Sun from the east onwards under eight different names; he should donate one prastha of corn to a brāhmaṇa (hence called Dhānyasankrānti); every month this to be
+a year; draw a lotus of eight petals with saffron; on each petal worship Sun from the east onwards under eight different names; he should donate one prastha of corn to a brāhmaṇa (hence called Dhānyasaṅkrānti); every month this to be

 repeated; HV II, 730-32 ( from Skanda ).
 Dhānyasaptaka--Seven kinds of corn are; yava, wheat, dhānya